"Musicals don't get enough credit for being so surreal. It's like an alternate universe." -Ezra Koenig

 So, it's only logical that a bizarre musical such as Cats found its place in the 1980s.
 The plot?
 On a massive heap of junk, a pack of cats play out their fantasy.
 Then, under the moonlight, they gather for the Jellicle Ball to see who will be granted that precious extra life.

 Andrew Lloyd Webber conceived of a fantastic show based on a series of poems by T.S.Eliot, the likes of which had never been seen before.
 Cats were everywhere, even in the audience!

-This master of composers was already renown for shows such as Jesus Christ Superstar and Evita, both of which told stories of persons who had existed.
-With Cats, he ventured into the realm of fantasy, giving us arguably one of the world's most popular songs, Memory.
+Lloyd Webber, who is now considered one of his generations geniuses, was already renowned for shows such as Jesus Christ Superstar and Evita, both of which told stories of persons who had existed.
+With Cats, he ventured into the realm of fantasy, giving us arguably one of the world's most popular Broadway songs of all time, the majestic Memory.

-He would go on to write other blockbusters such as The Phantom of the Opera – which premiered even as Cats still commanded large audiences worldwide.
+He would write other blockbusters such as The Phantom of the Opera – which premiered even as Cats still commanded large audiences worldwide.

 Most importantly, we should note that, of all of Baron Lloyd Webber's productions, Cats arguably changed musical theatre.
 How's that?
 Although Cats can be considered a concept musical that doesn't focus on a linear plot, many theatre critics claimed it was the start of a new type of musical: the megamusical.